- No NFC South team has a winning record.

 No one in the NFC South has a winning record.
 Will anyone ever emerge from this dumpster fire division?

 NFC South Division, Super Bowl Odds

-The Buccaneers, at 6-7 overall at 3-1 in the division, are still the football odds favorites to win the NFC South at -350.
+The Buccaneers, at 6-7 overall and 3-1 in the division, are still the favorites to win the NFC South at -350.
 Despite having a solid chance to win their division, they have the 10th-best Super Bowl odds at +3000.

 Both Carolina and Atlanta are just a game behind at 5-8.
 The Panthers’ NFC South odds are +350, while the Falcons’ are +1400.
 The Saints (4-9) have the worst division odds at +4000.